 How Truck Drivers Get Distracted

-Bear in mind that, again, a semi-truck can weigh in at 80,000 pounds, while the average passenger vehicle weighs in around 3,500 pounds.
-When that truck driver’s attention wanders and strikes that passenger vehicle at any speed, the sheer mismatch of force can cause extreme injuries or death in the blink of an eye.
+There are countless other distractions that can lead to an 18 wheeler accident.
+For instance: facing and talking to a passenger, adjusting mirrors, or digging through personal belongings.
+Again, bear in mind that a semi-truck can weigh up to 80,000 pounds, while the average passenger vehicle weighs in around 3,500 pounds.
+When the 18 wheeler driver’s attention wanders, and he strikes that passenger vehicle at any speed, the sheer mismatch of force can cause life-altering injuries or the loss of life in the blink of an eye.

-Proving a Distracted Driving Case
+Proving a Distracted Driving Case in South Carolina

 There are ways to prove the semi truck operator was driving while distracted at the time of the accident.
 The best place to gather evidence is often the scene, or from the vehicle itself.
 We work with a collision reconstructionist to analyze how the crash occurred, what could have been to prevent it, and whether the truck driver's actions point toward inattention.
 Likewise, an examination of the vehicle, its "black box," and the cab may provide clues on not only how the accident happened, but why.
 Cell phone and other electronic device records can similarly give us insight on whether the truck driver's full attention was on the road in the moments leading up to the collision.

 In some cases, there will be a witness who saw the driver not minding the road.
 And in other situations there will be video from traffic cameras or a nearby business with outdoor cameras that capture the crash, including the driver’s actions.